THE SIMPLEST RADIO TELESCOPE...

 with a computer controlled data acquisition system .

-The basic system consists in using a system of satellite reception without any modification.
+The basic system consists in a satellite tv reception system without any modification.

-Le lnb receives between 11 and 12 ghz and transforms this frequency band into a
+Le lnb receives radio waves between 11 and 12 ghz and transforms this frequency band into a

 frequency band covering 1 to 2 GHz.
 In the case of the satellite reception,